shah/container-config-framework/README.md

 The Makefile has a simple plugin model:

+* If a file named **before_configure.make-plugin.sh** exists in the container definition home directory, it is run right before the Makefile's configure target (*before* generating all artifacts).
-* If a file named **after_configure.make-plugin.sh** exists in the container definition home directory, it is run right after the Makefile's configure target (after generating all artifacts).
+* If a file named **after_configure.make-plugin.sh** exists in the container definition home directory, it is run right after the Makefile's configure target (*after* generating all artifacts).
 * If a file named **container.make.inc** exists in the container definition home directory, it is included in the Makefile -- effectively allowing you to add targets.
 You can also redefine targets but you'll get a warning.
-* If a file named **after_start.make-plugin.sh** exists in the container definition home directory, it is run immediately after the make start target concludes.
+* If a file named **after_start.make-plugin.sh** exists in the container definition home directory, it is run immediately after the *make start* target concludes.
 This allows you to run some post-start functionality like checking the health of a container or ensuring other dependencies are executed.

 The Makefile has these typical targets: